tweepy/tweepy/docs/streaming_how_to.rst

 API authorization is required to access Twitter streams.

-**Important**: You must authenticate using OAuth 1a if you want to use the streaming API.
+**Important**: You must authenticate using _OAuth 1a_ to get a token with _user_ context if you want to use the streaming API.
+This can be done using an App Access Token as on Getting Started page, or using the longer user-login flow.

 Follow the :ref:`auth_tutorial` if you need help with authentication.